Lessons From a Free Bird

 It’s one of those times in life that feels murky because it’s housing uncertainty.
 And ol’ fashioned sadness.
 And curiosity, I guess.
 And, pride of course.
 I kinda felt like I needed to add something slightly positive.

+And, my glass is also more than half full.
+So, don’t worry.
 I’m proud of my son for launching.
 I’m proud of my husband and I for the role we played in that.
 And, I feel lucky that I loved the ride, even when it stressed me out or made me feel like I had no idea what I was doing.

 Even when it seemed utterly impossible to run a business and raise two small humans at the same time.